 - Clearly identify the providers you select to your users, and obtain users' consent in line with Google's EU User Consent Policy.

-You can create your own consent dialog that displays a message on your sites or apps asking your users in the EEA for consent.
+You can create your own consent dialog that displays a message on your sites or apps asking your users in the EEA and the UK for consent.

 Consent for apps